 A court-martial is an extremely serious military proceeding that can result in the loss of many things, including your military career and your rank.
 In some cases of misconduct, however, it may be possible for a military commander to give an Article 15 instead of a court-martial.
 While this may be in your best interests, it is important to understand the details of an Article 15 and how it can impact your career and freedom.

-What is an Article 15?
+What is an Article 15 in the Army?

 Often called non-judicial punishment, an Article 15 is a federal law that allows commanding officers to conduct a non-judicial proceeding for minor offenses.